-The Project Management Professional (PMP)® credential examination has been revised recently.
+The Project Management Professional (PMP)® credential examination has been revised in March 2018.
 This is based on updates to the professional role of a PMP® credential holder recently found by PMI’s Role Delineation Study (RDS).

 When: The new examination has been released already.
 This means that the new PMP Exam Format is now active, and you need to be aware about it.

-The PMP exam will still be based on PMBOK Guide Version 5.
-However, PMI has adviced that about 30% of the PMP Exam questions will get changed to reflect the project manager’s role as defined by the recent Role Delieation Study.
+PMI has advised that about 30% of the PMP Exam questions will get changed to reflect the project manager’s role as defined by the recent Role Delineation Study.

 Education and experience eligibility requirements for the PMP credential will not change, however.